LowByteFox/jed/README.md

 * `p` -- `i p 20` will start appending after 20th character
 > Subcommands can be chained together, like `a l 2 p 10` -- this will start append mode at line 2, 10th character
 ## Replace mode
-Replace mode by default searches for first occurence from the start of the buffer and replaces it with the new one Replace mode's syntax is following `r [subcmds] foo bar`, this will replace first `foo` with `bar`
+Replace mode by default searches for first occurence from the start of the buffer and replaces it with the new one<br>
+Replace mode's syntax is following `r [subcmds] foo bar`, this will replace first `foo` with `bar`

 to improve usage, you can use these subcommands: